 When I finally came to my senses, I suddenly feel the urge to rush everything out.
 I barely had an hour to prepare, and getting to the pickup point may cost me another 15 minutes.
 Luckily, my adventurous personality is equally persistent.
 I did not squander a single second.
 And in a snap, I arrived at the rendezvous way earlier than the rest of the team.

 We were bound for Moalboal that day.
 Cabana Beach Club Resort in Panagsama invited us to experience their food and hospitality services.

 We left the city around four.
 Travel was smooth, so we arrived just in time for breakfast.

-Cabana Beach Club Resort offers suite, deluxe, family, and honeymoon rooms.
-These rooms are located at the other side of the restaurant.
+Cabana Beach Club Resort offers a suite, deluxe, family, and honeymoon rooms.
+These rooms are located on the other side of the restaurant.
 A room for two starts at ₱3,000 per night.

 Moalboal Island Hopping (Boat Tour)

 After our breakfast, we checked in at our respective accommodations, and then headed out for island hopping.
 Well, that tour was not really an island hopping since there was only one island stop.

 The first stop was Pescador Island.
 The azure deep and the colorful underwater community give life to an almost barren piece of rock.
 Only the most tenacious species of flora survive the dry, salty, and craggy surface of Pescador.

 The local youngsters found other ways to enjoy the island though.
 They identified around 5 safe points for cliff jumping.
 The lowest part is around 10 feet and goes as high as 30ft.